Hugh Talbot Patrick

-Hugh Talbot Patrick (May 11, 1860 in New Philadelphia, Ohio – January 1, 1939) was an American neurologist.
+Hugh Talbot Patrick (May 11, 1860 – January 5, 1939) was an American neurologist.

 Patrick graduated in medicine from the Bellevue Hospital Medical College in 1884.
 In 1891, he traveled to Europe where he studied neurology in Berlin under Emanuel Mendel.
 In 1898, he was appointed Associate Professor at the medical school of Northwestern University.
 Patrick is Founder of the Chicago Neurological Society.

 Personal life

-Hugh Talbot Patrick was married April 28, 1896 to Fannie E. Gary.
+Hugh Talbot Patrick was born in New Philadelphia, Ohio on May 11, 1860.
+He was married April 28, 1896 to Fannie E. Gary.
 They had three children: Talbot, Catherine, and Elizabeth Patrick.

+He died in Chicago on January 5, 1939, and was buried at Graceland Cemetery.